Blood in the Sand was a gripping read from beginning to end.

 Read Wild At Heart here.

-Authors usually avoid autobiographical characters, but I figured, why not?
-It’s just a short story, and written in three languages.
-I didn’t figure it would go anywhere, let alone get an award.
-So my story, “Wild at Heart,” is really an essay that could just as easily be titled, “A Day in the Life of Khaliela.”
+So my story, is really an essay that could just as easily be titled, “A Day in the Life of Khaliela.”
 The only differences being, I work for the Census Bureau, not the Department of the Interior and I want demographic information, not water samples.
 Unfortunately, the people I meet are the same.
 I’ve been shot at while working in the field and I get death threats on occasion.
 The frustrating part of being a federal employee is, you are the target for the nation’s anger.
 In Idaho, a good many people cannot tolerate anyone who is different from themselves.
 When that anger is unleashed, it gets directed at me simply because I’m the one standing in front of them at the time.